About LifeWays

 Welcome

-This blog is an experimental diary for LifeWays, a multidisciplinary project exploring how memory moves through landscape, the seasons, and the still spaces we often overlook.
-Here I share reflections, creative fragments, images, poetic texts, and notes from a slow unfolding.
+LifeWays is a contemplative art practice involving deep listening to how memory moves through landscape, the seasons, and the still spaces we often overlook.
+In this diary I will share reflections, creative fragments, images, poetic texts, and notes from a slow unfolding.

-LifeWays is a gentle invitation to listen to what the land remembers.
+LifeWays is an invitation to listen to what the land remembers.

 Not all beginnings bloom